MakeSchool-Tutorials/Bowling-Unity-VR/P00-Intro-Setup/content.md

 > [action]
 >
-Now duplicate the pin over and over the make the expected pin layout.
+Now duplicate the pin over and over the make the expected pin layout at the end of the lane.
 >
 ![Bowling Setup](assets/Capture8.png)